 Dr Elizabeth A.Thomson, https://en.wikipedia.org/wiki/Elizabeth_Thomson_(linguist), is a teacher, researcher, manager and trainer with experience in the tertiary, public service and private sectors across Australia, New Zealand and Japan.
 She is a Senior Fellow of the Higher Education Academy, UK and currently a candidate for certification as a trainer of Nonviolent Communication.
 Currently, she has a number of roles.
-She is a Partner in the business, Coaching to Clarity, a workplace and personal coaching business that assists people to authentically connect with their feelings and needs in order to clearly communicate with themselves, their friends, family and work colleagues.
-She is writing an online course on the Language of Compassion.
+She is a partner in the business, Coaching to Clarity, a workplace and personal coaching business that assists people to authentically connect with their feelings and needs in order to clearly communicate with themselves, their friends, family and work colleagues.
+She has written three online courses on the language of compassion.

 Concurrently, Elizabeth is also an Adjunct Professor at University of Wollongong and Charles Sturt University.
 She is currently supervising two PhD candidates working on Wiradjuri language descriptions and pedagogies for speaking within the linguistic tradition of Systemic Functional Linguistics.
 She is also supervising an M.Phil student at Batchelor Institute.

 Recently at Charles Sturt University (CSU), Elizabeth managed a team of 30 Educational Designers and Media Technologists responsible for rolling out university wide e-learning technologies, learning and teaching policies and course design frameworks across 8 campuses for predominantly on-line and distance education learning.